jozech/flash-to-ambient/README.md

 python3 download_database.py
 ```

 If you have problems with the script above, you can download it [here](https://drive.google.com/open?id=1Z7Wy9Hj5HjVD8P-zVkw55_BISQ7jQSFg), then click on the download button.
 If you use the external URL, you have to put the *'DATASET_LR'* folder inside a directory called *'datasets'*.
-The dataset is a reduced set of [FAID](http://yaksoy.github.io/faid/) because in the entire FAID there are ambient images with low illumination, artifacts, etc. All images was reduced to 320x240 resolution for our experiments.
+The dataset is a reduced set of [FAID](http://yaksoy.github.io/faid/) because in the entire FAID there are ambient images with low illumination, artifacts, etc. All images were reduced to 320x240 resolution for our experiments.

  ├─ flash-to-ambient/
  ├─ datasets/
  ├─ DATASET_LR/
  ├─ train.py
  ├─ test.py
  ├─ download_database.py
  ├─ imgs/
  ├─ models/
  ├─ tools/
  └─ options/

 * You can generate the results for the test dataset, for 1600 epochs of training.
 ```